riboviz/riboviz/docs/developer/testing.md

 ## Writing an integration test

 Here, the key parts of the integration tests are described.
-This, along with the code already in `riboviz/test/integration/test_integration.py`, is intended to provide the information required to edit existing or write new integration tests to validate temporary or output files by comparing these to temporary or output files in the integration test data directory.
+This, along with the code already in `riboviz/test/integration/test_integration.py`, is intended to provide the information required to edit existing or write new integration tests to validate temporary or output files by comparing these to temporary or output files in an integration test data directory.

 ### Integration test fixtures